bigfork/silverstripe-oauth/README.md

 Please note that this module is still in early development and should **not** be used in a production environment.
 It has not been fully tested, and may undergo significant changes before a stable release.

 ### What this module does
-This module includes the base functionality for fetching access tokens and associating them with members.
-It provides methods for creating requests to OAuth providers, fetching access tokens with varyious scopes/permissions, and storing them in the database.
+This module includes the base functionality for fetching access tokens.
+It provides methods for creating requests to OAuth providers, fetching access tokens with various scopes/permissions, and storing them in the database.

 ### What this module doesn’t do